Your Northern Ireland Travel Blog Guide

 4. The Causeway Coastal Route

 One of the most unmissable experiences in all of Northern Ireland is the Causeway scenic route from Belfast to Derry.
-Along the route, you’ll be met with some incredible landscape and sites including a towering cliff, silents glens, picturesque villages and World Heritage Site.
+Along the route, you’ll be met with some incredible landscapes and sites including a towering cliff, silents glens, picturesque villages and World Heritage Site.
 Road tripping around Northern Ireland is one of the best ways to experience the country.
 There are many great driving routes around the place that will offer you a unique view of Northern Ireland.

 5. Jungle NI

 Everyone needs a bit of fun and adventure in their lives and you’ll find this at Jungle NI in Derry.
 It is the largest outdoor activity centre in Northern Ireland.
 They offer you an exciting escape from your normal boring life.
 For all you adrenaline junkies out there this is a place to explore.